Homework, Exams, Etc.

 And while I firmly believe that each student is ultimately responsible for their own learning, I also believe that it's my responsibility as an instructor to help them.
 Putting dessert on the table does not help anyone eat their vegetables.

-Since 2016, I have included at least one solved problem in every CS 374 homework, and I do provide solutions to all lab and homework problems each semester, so that students have plenty of model solutions for future homeworks and exams.
+Since 2016, I have included at least one solved problem in every CS 374 homework, and I do provide solutions to all labs and homeworks each semester, so that students have plenty of model solutions for future homeworks and exams.
 Releasing these solutions seems to have some real benefit (although it does make a significant number of useful problems unavailable for homeworks and exams).
-So I am likely to separately publish a model collection of solved problems from the book at some point.
+So I am likely to include solutions for a small subset of problems in a future edition of my textbook.

 Bug Reports.
 If you find an error in the current semester's homework, exams, or labs, please post a bug report on the course's Piazza site.
 Please feel free to report errors in past homeworks or exams on the GitHub issue-tracking site; having a record of the bug will be helpful, even though it's too late to correct anything.
 (The classes are over.)